google/applied-machine-learning-intensive/v2/01_what_is_ml/01_introduction_to_models/slides.md

 ---

 # Classification
-Determine which class or category an example belongs to using labeled data as a guide
+Using labeled data as a guide, determine which class or category an example belongs to.

 <!--
 Classification is a very common machine learning model type.